🎮

 RG-350M is described with battery: 2500 mAh.
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Dual Stereo Bottom facing and 3.5mm Headphone, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.

 Physically, the device is outlined by 145 mm x 73 mm x 18 mm, 263.0, Metal (Aluminum), and Aluminum shell: Space Grey, Space Silver, Rose Gold, Black.
 This is where you start picturing whether it is truly pocketable, only jacket-safe, or clearly a bag companion.
-A handheld is only as portable as the friction it introduces.
-Too heavy, too hot, too awkward, and even strong specs start feeling theoretical.
+The best portable devices earn their place in a routine.
+They are easy to reach for, easy to trust, and easy to put back down without feeling delicate.

 The practical I/O story includes Dual External MicroSD, USB OTG, WiFi support with USB dongle, USB-C x2, and Mini HDMI.
 These details matter because many retro buyers are also collectors, tinkerers, dock-and-TV players, or people with large libraries that need sensible storage and transfer options.